Schedules and Program

 Mesozoic and Paleozoic Oceanic Anoxic Events

-Convener: Reishi Takashima (Tohoku University), Jitao Chen (Nanjing Institute of Geology and Palaeontology), Hiroshi Nishi (Fukuoka prefectural University)
+Convener: Reishi Takashima (Tohoku University), Hiroshi Nishi (Fukui Prefectural University)

 Oceanic Anoxic Events (OAEs) record pronounced change in the paleoceanography and marine ecosystems associated with global perturbation of carbon cycle.
 This session focuses on stratigraphic, paleoenvironmental and paleontological studies of the Oceanic Anoxic Events (OAEs) during the Paleozoic and Mesozoic periods.
 Studies of terrestrial ecosystems and climate change during the OAEs will also be included.